liangyy/misc-tools/tabix_101/README.md

-Quick guide to get my hands on `tabix`.
+Quick guide to get your hands on `tabix`.

 # Download